NSHipster/articles/2013-03-11-uiappearance.md

 category: Cocoa
 rating: 8.0
 published: true
-description: "UIAppearance allows the appearance of views and controls to be consistently defined across the entire application."
+excerpt: "UIAppearance allows the appearance of views and controls to be consistently defined across the entire application."
 ---

 Style vs. Substance.